saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ## 1.02 What Is Sauce Control
 Duration: 0:03:00

 Sauce Control was designed to enable test developers to write code that communicates with the browser using JavaScript frameworks that can send updates to the browser and DOM in real-time.
-The Sauce Control makes it quick an easy to install all the dependencies needed to start writing tests.
+The Sauce Control set of tools makes it quick an easy to install all the dependencies needed to start writing tests.

 Unlike Selenium, the Cypress framework can make API calls, modify the web app code in real-time, and has access to all the tools that the browser’s Dev Tools provide.